Sioux City Drug & Alcohol Rehab, Detox & Treatment Resources

 Alcohol & Drug Rehab Centers in Sioux City, Iowa

 Residential treatment programs, also called inpatient treatment, involve an individual checking in to a treatment center where he or she resides for 30 or more days while undergoing treatment.
 This kind of treatment may include a mixture of counseling, recovery education and medical monitoring.
 The patient will reside within the facility for the duration of the treatment.
 This kind of program is usually best for those with a long history of substance misuse that requires a more intense approach.
-You can find inpatient drug rehab in Sioux City, IA and surrounding areas.

 A partial hospitalization program involves an individual living at home or in another safe place away from the treatment center while travelling to the facility each day to attend treatment.
 This level of treatment usually requires the patient to be in the treatment facility for approximately eight hours each day.
 These programs can include group therapy, recovery lectures and other recovery education.
 A PHP is sometimes a step in a longer treatment program, where a patient moves to a PHP once a residential program is complete.
 Partial hospitalization may also be the right option for someone needing a mid-level program with less intensity than residential treatment.
-If PHP sounds like the right option for you, you can find a Sioux City drug rehab center offering partial hospitalization programs.

 Sioux City Drug & Alcohol Detox Centers

 Detox can be essential to someone entering treatment, especially for those using substances such as heroin or alcohol.
 Detox allows the substances of misuse to exit your body while you receive monitoring from medical professionals.
 Medical staff will use different medications and methods to help you get through withdrawal without feeling as if you need to use again.
 Detox is available for those who require medical detox prior to entering a treatment program.